kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Last class, my funeral, apparently

 - I'm prepared for what is supposed to be my humiliation on Monday 12th June at chamber music class.
 - I bring the trumpet teacher a present to say thanks, a little wooden frog instrument.
 He tries to kiss me and I flinch away.
+I don't want to kiss him, he's hairy and I don't get a good feeling from him.
 - I tell him that the frog is lucky.
 - We play Creep and My Way.
 - Before we play My Way, he tells Pablo to make sure he's recording on his phone, and he starts recording on his phone.